-A subject catches my attention, then I recall stuff that I know…have experienced.
+A subject catches my attention, then I recall stuff that I know… have experienced.
 Incidents are fleshed-out by reputable facts and wisdom from some of the Greats….activists and thinkers.
-Settling into the frolic of creating, I loosen-up.
-Talk with friends, read and READ.
-Get more imaginative.
-Then begin to see far deeper into the topic.
-Feel ignorant.
-Naive.
-Dabbling with ideas.

-BLOG : the Nigerian poet Ben Okri, writing about the Grenfell fire, used here to bring hearts into the story of human engagement – HERE
+BLOG : a reflection by the Nigerian poet Ben Okri, about the Grenfell fire, used here to bring hearts into the story of human engagement – HERE

-STORY : a conversation between two men seeking radical ways to organise..to live.
-Rob Hopkins, Transition Movement, and Michael Bauwens, Belgian Economist and P2P Foundation – HERE
+STORY : a conversation between two men seeking radical ways to organise… to live.
+Rob Hopkins and Michael Bauwens – HERE

-GALLERY : banners raised by luminaries including Noam Chomsky; break-through projects in Indonesia and Amazonia; modest at-home activities in the UK … PLUS paintings from that power-house SHAPE ARTS – HERE
+GALLERY : publication of new UK Government Civil Society Strategy; banners raised by luminaries on base-line values for CS, including Noam Chomsky; break-through peer-to-peer projects in Indonesia and Amazonia; modest at-home activities in the UK … PLUS works by exceptional disabled artists commissioned by UNLIMITED – HERE

 WAKEUP : overviews of Civil Society in a time of rapid change – HERE

-ELSEWHERE : our new page which excites us TIA-ers.
-Readers and Friends adding the passion of their own concerns – ‘News From Elsewhere’ …
+NEW …’News from Elsewhere’ : our new page which excites us ‘TIA-ers’; Readers and Friends adding the passion of their own concerns.